cloud66/help-old/_posts/introduction-to-cloud-66/faq.md

 <hr>

 <h2 id="f11">Which distributions of Linux are supported?</h2>
-We currently only support Ubuntu.
-Our officially supported version is 14.04, although there shouldn't be major problems running on other versions.
+We currently only support Ubuntu - the officially supported version is 14.04.

 <hr>